-To the best of our knowledge, these are the first audio and audio-visual techniques introduced for enhancing scene reconstructions that contain windows and mirrors.
-Our multi-smartphone prototype and staged echoreconstruction pipeline emits and receives pulsed audio from a variety of sound sources for surface detection, depth estimation, and material classification.
+microphones, enabling a remote walk-through of a space like museums, architectures, future homes, or a cultural/heritage site, for example.
+The scanning process could give feedback in real time so the user wearing the headset would see the quality of the reconstruction and move to areas that are having difficulty, like mirrors and open windows.
+To the best of our knowledge, our work introduces the first audio and audio-visual techniques for enhancing scene reconstructions that contain windows and mirrors.
+Our smartphone prototype and staged echoreconstruction pipeline emits and receives pulsed audio from a variety of sound sources for surface detection, depth estimation, and material classification.
 These classifications enhance scene and object 3D reconstruction by resolving planar discontinuities caused by open spaces and reflective surfaces using depth filtering and planar filling.
-Our prototype performs well compared to baseline methods given our experiment results for multiple real-world and virtual scenes containing windows, mirrors, and open surfaces.
-We make publicly available our real and synthetic audio-visual ground truth data in addition to reflection separation data (direct, early, or late reverberations) for future research.
+Our system performs well compared to baseline methods given experiment results for real-world and virtual scenes containing windows, mirrors, and open surfaces.
+We intend to publicly release our real and synthetic audio-visual ground truth data in addition to reflection separation data (direct, early, or late reverberations) for future research.

-Future Work: To further extend this research, performing audio emission, reception, and 3D reconstruction simultaneously and in real-time instead of having a staged approach would be one possible alternative to explore.
-This approach could possibly enable mapping classifications to 3D geometry more densely than fusing RGB-D, tracking, or Iterative Closest Point (ICP) (Izadi et al., 2011).
-An integrated approach may not only be more efficient but also more effective by using audio feedback as part of the reconstruction code.
+Future Work: To further extend this research, performing audio emission, reception, and 3D reconstruction simultaneously and in real time instead of having a staged approach is an alternative to explore.
+This approach could enable mapping classifications to 3D geometry more densely than fusing RGB-D, tracking, or Iterative Closest Point (ICP) (Izadi et al., 2011).
+An integrated approach, such as a multi-scale neural network (Eigen and Fergus, 2014) using audio for coarse and visual for finer predictions, may not only be more efficient but also more effective by using audio feedback as part of the reconstruction code.
 Another possible avenue of exploration is to investigate the impact of live audio for training and/or testing our neural network variations.
 With a defined set of output classes for EchoCNN, alternative baselines such as Non-Negative Matrix Factorization (NMF), source separation techniques, and the pYIN algorithm (Mauch and Dixon, 2014) to extract the fundamental frequency f_0 , i.e. the frequency of the lowest partial of the sound, are suggested as future work.
 Finally, our current implementation holds out voice and whistle data, which is different from the audio used during training.
 However, unheard sounds does not equate to unseen images.
 Therefore, some insights can be possibly gained by experimenting with a different training dataset for testing audio-only, visual-only, and audio-visual methods.

-CHAPTER 6: AUDIO-VISUAL OBJECT RECONSTRUCTION FROM VIDEO1
+CHAPTER 6: AUDIO-VISUAL OBJECT RECONSTRUCTION FROM VIDEO